 The activist rhetoric of political leaders has inflamed the nationalist passions of the Timorese community about the Timor Sea, which renders it increasingly unlikely that leaders will be able to compromise without public backlash.
 Yet the dispute will remain unresolved as long as Timor-Leste continues to pursue its uncompromising and unrealistic foreign policy strategy.

 Most troublingly, it will be ordinary Timorese citizens – not Dili elites – who will ultimately bear the cost of policy failure.

-Dr Rebecca Strating is a lecturer in Politics in the Department of Politics and Philosophy at La Trobe University, Melbourne.
+Dr Rebecca Strating is a lecturer in Politics in the Department of Politics, Media and Philosophy at La Trobe University, Melbourne.